 - In 1993, the museum’s collection of Chinese jades was significantly enriched by the donations from Sam and Freda Davies.
 The Sam and Freda Davies Trust has also provided funds to acquire Asian art since 1993.

 - Since 2001, a series of gifts and promised gifts from Kent and Vicki Logan has made the DAM one of the leading American museums in collecting and featuring contemporary Asian art, particularly Chinese contemporary art.

-Over the past century, many distinguished collectors also generously loaned their collections to the DAM, allowing the museum to develop many important exhibitions and programs.
+Many distinguished collectors have also generously loaned their collections to the DAM over the past century, allowing the museum to develop many important exhibitions and programs.
 The most notable loans include the Sze Hong Collection, the Pan-Asian Collection, and the Kimiko and John Powers Collection.
 Some of these collections were eventually donated to or acquired by the museum.

 The growth of the Asian art collection at the DAM was made possible by the incredible generous gifts from more than 300 donors in United States, Asia, Europe, and South America.
 To celebrate this extraordinary 100-years journey, it is only appropriate to honor all of these dedicated supporters.
 It is their generosity and love of Asian arts that has brought Denver much closer to Asia.